-Upskilling, reskilling: Accelerating digital transformation post-pandemic
+Upskilling, reskilling: Digital transformation post-pandemic

 We find ourselves at the tipping point of another industrial revolution powered not by steam and coal but by digital transformation.
 Digital transformation has long been a topic of discussion in boardrooms and the C-suite, but COVID-19 has served as an accelerant for many industries.
 And the breadth and depth of these changes herald the transformation of entire systems of production, management, and governance.